We Are Far From Skokie: Free Speech in Cyberspace

-After the Illinois district, appellate, and supreme courts upheld injunctions barring the Nazi group from marching, the U.S. Supreme Court ultimately held that the state courts had not properly afforded the petitioners proper, appellate review when restricting protected First Amendment rights.
+After the Illinois district, appellate, and supreme courts upheld injunctions barring the Nazi group from marching, the U.S. Supreme Court ultimately held that the state courts had not afforded the petitioners proper appellate review when restricting protected First Amendment rights.
 Thus, the Nazis would be allowed to march.
-As I remember it, the main civics lessons we discussed were that, of course, protecting the principle of free speech requires protecting the rights of even the most offensive speakers; but also, a municipality’s concern that violence may result from an otherwise lawful protest is not grounds for prior restraint of First Amendment exercise.
-The ACLU defended the rights of the National Socialists in Skokie, just as it represented white-nationalists’s right to protest in Charlottesville a week ago.
+As I remember it, the main civics lessons we discussed were that, of course, protecting the rights of free speech and peaceable assembly requires protecting the rights of even the most offensive speakers; but also, that a municipality’s concern that violence may result from an otherwise lawful protest is not grounds for prior restraint of First Amendment exercise.
+The ACLU defended the rights of the National Socialists in Skokie, just as it represented white-nationalists’ right to protest in Charlottesville a week ago.

 Although granted a permit, the Nazi group in 1977 chose not to march in Skokie and instead held a rally in downtown Chicago.
 Ever since then, and until quite recently, gatherings of these and other hate groups have generally been marginalized.
 Their speech has been protected, ignored, and mocked.
 Groups like the KKK would set up their flags, don their ridiculous sheets, spew garbage into megaphones that nobody would bother listening to; and then they’d pack up their impotent little circuses and go home.
 The “Illinois Nazis” were satirized in the 1980 comedy The Blues Brothers; and that was about as worked-up as we needed to get for the better part of the last four decades.
 But now, it seems we are far from Skokie.